SamuelTallet/unpack-blend-textures/README.md

 I provide binaries for Windows and macOS in the [Releases page](https://github.com/SamuelTallet/unpack-blend-textures/releases).

-If you target Linux or another system:
+If you target Linux or another operating system:
 1. [Install Rust](https://www.rust-lang.org/tools/install).
 2. Compile the program with `cargo` as usual.